hernanx21/ioetSolution/README.md

     4.- To run the solution, type npm run start.

 The solution have no project dependencies, so, if you don't want to test the functionalities first, just avoid step 2.

+In case you want to run the solution locally with docker:

+    1.- Type docker pull hernanx21/ioet-solution-public-repo:master-42924bb in your terminal 2.- Then type docker images, to see our image id 2.- And, when it is downloaded, type docker run <image_id> to see the result.